The UNESCO World Heritage-listed Great Barrier Reef stretches like a kaleidoscopic ribbon down the coast of Queensland.

 5. Walk on the sea floor

 A modern take on the old-school diving bell, Seawalker Green Island allows you to don an aerated helmet and literally go for a stroll on the sea floor that surrounds this ancient coral cay.
-Green Island is located close to the main reef system, and this experience provides a unique, selfie-worthy perspective of the world beneath the waves.
+Green Island is located close to the main reef system, and this experience provides a unique, selfie-worthy perspective of the surrounding marine environment.
 You’ll need to arrange your transport out to the island separately.
 Spend the rest of the day relaxing in this tranquil patch of paradise.

 6. Do a scenic flight

-There are few views more magical than that of the Great Barrier Reef from the air.
-Nautilus Aviation offers 30-minute scenic helicopter flights from Cairns, which can be tied in with your day on Great Adventures’ outer reef pontoon.
-Wing your way over the Coral Sea and admire the azure mosaic of coral formations far below.
+There are few views more magical than that of the Great Barrier Reef from the air, and Nautilus Aviation offers 30-minute scenic helicopter flights from Cairns.
+Wing your way over the Coral Sea and admire the azure-coloured mosaic of coral formations far below.

 7. Sleep on the reef